Student Conduct Code

 Student is notified that, for a specified period of time, certain privileges or associations within or related to the University are withdrawn.
 This sanction may include without limitation the termination of residence hall contracts, removal from athletic events, cessation on participation in recreational sports activities, and revocation of the privileges of using certain University facilities.

-Student is notified that the student’s status with the University, for a specified period of time, is such that further violations of the Student Conduct Code within this period of time will result in the student being considered for immediate suspension or other appropriate disciplinary action from the University.
-If at the end of the specified time period no further violations have occurred, the student is removed from probationary status.
+Student is notified that his or her status with the University for a specified period of time is such that further violations of any applicable University policies will result in his or her being considered for a “higher level” sanction including suspension or expulsion from the University.
+If at the end of the specified time period no further violations have occurred, the student is removed from active probationary status.

 In some cases, a sanction may be held in abeyance for a specified period of time.
 This means that, if the student is found responsible for any violation of University policy during that period of time, the student will be subject to the deferred sanction without further review in addition to the disciplinary action appropriate to the new violation.
 For serious misconduct, the conferring of an academic degree will be deferred for the duration of the sanction.

 Student is notified that the student is separated from the University for a specified period of time.
 The student must leave campus and vacate campus residence halls, if applicable, within the time prescribed and is prohibited from University property and events.
 A suspension may be effective immediately or at a later date in the discretion of the hearing administrator or board based on consideration of relevant factors, including without limitation the nature of the misconduct and the health and safety of the student and others in the University community.
 The student’s academic transcript will contain a notation for the duration of the suspension stating that the student was suspended by University action.
 The conferring of an academic degree may be deferred for the duration of the suspension.
 A student must receive written permission from the University prior to re-enrollment or re-application.
 While serving a disciplinary suspension, academic work completed at another institution will not be recognized for credit transfer.